Spatial SQL app

 extra:

-pip install sedona[kepler-map]
+pip install apache-sedona[kepler-map]

 This tutorial showcases how simple it is to instantly visualize geospatial data using SedonaKepler.